sushain97/web2fs-notepad/README.md

 ## Installation

-These are roughly in order of increasing complexity where both the Docker setup and the artifact download produce production installations by default.
+These are roughly in order of increasing complexity where both the Docker setup and the artifact download produce production builds and require setting `APP_ENV=prod`.

 ### Docker